OrganicityEu/organicityeu.github.io/doc/FederatedDataAssets.md

 ## London

-### London Borough and Neighbourhood Profiles
+### London Borough Profiles
 Greater London is divided into 33 Boroughs.
-For each Borough and Neighbourhood we gather aggregate statistics related to mobility, air quality and communities.
+For each Borough we gather aggregate statistics related to mobility, air quality and communities.
 Some statistics are based on census that is collected every 10 years, while other statistics are updated more frequently.
 Example statistics include population density, average income, average house price, fraction of greenspace and average number of cars per household.
 The data is gathered from the [London Datastore](http://data.london.gov.uk/), [Public Health England](http://phe.gov.uk/) and other sources.

 ```json
 {